 Not only the Windows Update, but this feature will also let you download apps as well.
 Imagine if one of your PCs already have an app, your Windows Laptop can straight forward download apps from there instead of connecting to the internet to download.

-I have experience this personally when testing out the insiders builds, and one of my local PC actually downloaded the update much faster than expected.
+I have experienced this personally when testing out the insiders builds.
+One of my local PC downloaded the update much faster than expected.

 The default setup for this feature is that it dynamically optimizes the amount of bandwidth.
 The device uses to both download and uploads Windows and app updates.
 However, you can choose to limit the bandwidth, both upload, and download.

 Let us know if these steps helped you to improve download experience in Windows 10.